ni/webvi-examples/Guides/CSS/README.md

 ## How do I customize a set of controls on my WebVI Panel?

-In the LabVIEW NXG IDE, the HTML class attribute field will accept multiple user class names for a given control.
-The list of class names are delimited by space characters.
+In the LabVIEW NXG IDE, the `HTML class attribute` field will accept multiple user class names for a given control.
+**The class names are delimited by space characters**.

 Select each control in the WebVI you want to style similarly and add the same HTML class attribute to each one.
 CSS rules targeting that class name will be apply to any the controls in then Panel tagged with the same class name.

+## Which CSS properties are known to work?

-## Which CSS properties are known to work in each version of NXG?
+**Note:** The following CSS selectors and properties are known to work in **LabVIEW NXG 3.1**.

-### Tested in LabVIEW NXG Web Module 3.1

-#### Configure the Panel background
+### Configure the Panel background

 This property allows you to set colors, gradients, image settings, etc.